cardano-foundation/CIPs/cip-ledger-state.md

 * Current protocol parameters.

-The first of these ledger state components is by far the largest component and is probably not needed outside the node (and definitely not needed by db-sync.
+The first of these ledger state components is by far the largest component and is probably not needed outside the node (and definitely not needed by db-sync).
 However the others are needed and stored by `cardano-db-sync` which gets these data sets by maintaining its own copy of ledger state and periodically extracting the parts required.